 - 2.4.
 Indications and contraindications for use.
 Basic injections schemes, side effects and the measures to prevent them: - 3.
+Application of Doxycycline hyclate (Periostat®) in sub-antibacterial doses (orally 20 mg twice a day) for the treatment of periodontitis in adults (an inhibitor of collagenases). - 4.
 Development areas of anti-inflammatory drugs that control the progression of systemic connective tissue diseases: